 Fellows will be expected to actively participate in the education of orthopaedic residents, medical students and allied health.

 Formal evaluations for each fellow will be completed by the fellowship supervisors at the conclusion of each 3 month rotation.
 Fellows will be required to complete an evaluation of their supervisor at the end of each rotation.
 A final evaluation will be completed for each fellow by the fellowship coordinator.

-May Huang, Administrative Assistant to Dr. Aaron Nauth
+Administrative Assistant to Dr. Aaron Nauth